Improving deep neural network performance through sampling: Introduction

+The use of probabilistic neurons or $\it{p bits}$ comes naturally in the context of Boltzmann machines where the loss function is expressed in terms of binary stochastic variables, aka classical spins.
+This has given rise to the vast field of Ising computing where significant energy advantages have been demonstrated through ASICs designed to solve optimization and sampling problems (see for example Li et al. 2025 ISSCC and references therein).
+By contrast the field of generative AI is dominated by feedforward deep neural networks (DNNs) which primarily use multi-bit deterministic neurons with no role for sampling.

+Our preliminary results (Section 2) suggest that it may be possible to obtain comparable or even superior accuracy using multiple samples obtained from probabilistic neurons.
+This possibility immediately raises the question of the energy cost of generating T samples and the answer depends on various algorithmic and architectural considerations, such as the number of samples in question, the bit precision, and connective fan-out per neuron among others.

-where $\epsilon_{wM}$ and $\epsilon_{pM}$ represent the energy to access one bit from the weight memory and the p-bit memory respectively, $\epsilon_{C}^p$ is the energy needed to compute the function W over $n$ weights, $b_w$ and $b_a$ are the bits used to represent weights and activations respectively, and $\epsilon_{\text{samp}}$ is the energy needed to generate a binary output based on the output of W. The energy to write the result to p-bit memory is assumed equal to $\epsilon_{pM}$.
+Our primary objective in this paper is to provide a simple framework that can be used to estimate these energy tradeoffs for different implementations and under different circumstances.
+We define a universal elementary operation, sketched in Fig. \Ref{fig:building_block}a, whose energy cost $\epsilon_{EO}$ can be written as (see Fig.\Ref{fig:building_block}b) where $\epsilon_\text{wM}$ and $\epsilon_\text{aM}$ represent the energy to access one bit from the weight memory and the activation memory respectively, $\epsilon_\text{S}$ is the energy needed to compute the function W over $n$ weights, $b_\text{w}$ and $b_\text{a}$ are the bits used to represent weights and activations respectively, and $\epsilon_{\text{N}}$ is the energy needed to generate a neuron output based on the output of W. The energy to write the result to activation memory is assumed equal to $\epsilon_{aM}$.

-$\textbf{\textit{Paper outline:}}$ In $\textit{Section II}$ we will discuss the energy parameters appearing in Eq.\Ref{eq:1} in terms of our experimental results along with those reported in the extensive literature on Ising computers.
-We will then discuss the feasibility of using the same building block (Fig.\ref{fig:building_block}) in generative AI using p-bits to replace the continuous or multi-bit digital neurons commonly used in feedforward neural networks ($\textit{Section III}$).
+Offhand one might assume that collecting $T$ samples would cost $T$ times as much energy, but this is not true if the samples are all generated from a single reading of the weights without reloading.
+In this case Eq.~\ref{eq:1} becomes showing that the energy cost of $T$ samples can be minimal if $\epsilon_{EO}$ is dominated by the energy needed to load weights (first term).

+We emphasize that we view this as a first step towards evaluating the possible role of probabilistic sampling in the machine learning space.
+Much depends on how many samples ($T$) are needed to achieve a significant enhancement in accuracy.
+The answer will clearly depend on the algorithm used to generate the samples, where the possibilities are fairly open-ended at this time.
+Each algorithm will then need to be evaluated with an end-to-end evaluation framework to estimate their energy cost.
+Only then can we answer the question of whether for a given performance quality and energy cost it is preferable to use a deterministic $n-bit$ DNN or an $m-bit$ DNN $(m < n)$ with $T$ samples.
+All we provide in this paper is (1) proof-of-concept that small values of $T$ can lead to significant improvements in performance, and (2) a framework for evaluating energy costs (Eq.\ \Ref{eq:dnn1}) with illustrative examples.